LachCrafter/LachMoney/README.md

 # LachMoney [Work in progress]
 > ⚠️ This plugin is currently not in the state of being production-ready!
-Current ETA is `February 22, 2025`.
+Current ETA is `March 22, 2025`.

 LachMoney is a lightweight money Minecraft economy plugin with an extensive API.